sematext/sematext-agent-java/docs/metrics-yaml-format.md

     Each observation has a list of metrics and tags under `metric` and `tag` sections.
     * Each `metric` can have following fields:
         * `name`: Name of the metric.
 Use dot-separated hierarchical naming.
-Metric names will be prefixed with metric namespace.
+Metric names will be automatically prefixed with metric namespace.
+        For example, cache related metrics in Tomcat integration is named like `cache.lookups`, `cache.size`, `cache.size.max`, etc.
         * `source`: The attribute name to query in the metric source.
 The metric source can also be a function.
 Refer to [Derived Metrics](#derived-metrics)
         * `label`: Short description of the metric